CTSRD-CHERI/cheri-c-programming/src/cheri-ccpp/referential-spatial-temporal-safety.md

   other allocations.

-Referential safety and spatial safety are implemented in CheriBSD's and CHERI Linux's pure-capability CheriABI execution environment, in CHERIoT RTOS, CHERI-adapted seL4, and a number of CHERI-adapted embedded operating systems including FreeRTOS and RTEMS.
+Referential safety and spatial safety are implemented in CheriBSD's and CHERI Linux's kernels and pure-capability CheriABI execution environments, in CHERIoT RTOS, CHERI-adapted seL4, and a number of CHERI-adapted embedded operating systems including FreeRTOS and RTEMS.

 * **Temporal safety** prevents a pointer retained after the release of its underlying allocation from being used to access its memory if that memory